Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 - The employee provides the test sample in private, outside the presence of any person;

-- Employees testing positive are not terminated on that basis but are instead referred to a substance abuse professional for assistance; provided that additional testing may be required by the employer in accordance with this referral; an employee whose testing indicates any continued use of controlled substances despite treatment may be terminated;
+- Employees testing positive are not terminated on that basis but are instead referred to a substance abuse professional for assistance; provided that additional testing may be required by the employer in accordance with this referral; and an employee whose testing indicates any continued use of controlled substances despite treatment may be terminated;

 - Positive tests of urine, blood, or any other bodily fluid or tissue are confirmed by a federally certified laboratory by means of gas chromatography/mass spectrometry or technology recognized as being at least as scientifically accurate;